renatas1979/Hangman/README.md

    - Enter the entire word to guess the entire word.

 4. **Feedback:**
-   - Correct guesses will be shown in the word display.
+   - Correct guesses will be shown in the terminal.
    - Incorrect guesses will decrease your remaining attempts and draw the hangman.

 5. **Winning and Losing:**